Login

 Top 10 Questions to Ask Your Mailing Equipment Vendor

 My firm manages over 50,000 pieces of mailing equipment for the largest companies in the US.
-What is always surprising when we take on new clients, is the lack of information they have about their mailing spends that can lead to bad decisions and higher prices.
-We want to arm you with the tools to know what to look for and what questions to ask to put yourself in a power position to reduce costs.
-Here are 10 questions that you should ask your mailing equipment vendors that we feel are essential to managing this category that should help you save money for the future.
+What is always surprising when we take on new clients is the lack of information they have about their mailing spends.
+This lack of information can lead to bad decisions and higher prices.
+We want to arm you with the tools to know what to look for, and what questions to ask, to reduce costs.
+Here are the 10 essential questions you should ask your mailing equipment vendors to manage this category more effectively and save money:

 1. When does my lease expire?